This is our Essential Guide to Surfing Nicaragua.

 The wave in Playgrounds is fun and accessible both to beginners and experienced surfers.
 It tends to be longer on the left side than it is on the right side, but you can go either way with ease.
 You can use any type of board you want, and if you really want to enjoy the experience, you should surf in the morning, in between swells.
 While there aren’t many people in the water as it is a boat-only spot.

-If you are to make the most of your surfing trip to Nicaragua, you’ll have to think about finding somewhere to stay too.
-That might be easier to work out than you think – the truth is that you have some amazing options to choose from no matter what part of Nicaragua you are thinking of surfing or which waves you want to be close to.
-Let’s look at some of the best surf hotels in Nicaragua now.
+If you want to make the most of your surf trip to Nicaragua, you’ll have to think about finding somewhere to stay too.
+That might be easier to work out than you think – the truth is that you have some amazing surf camps to choose from no matter what part of Nicaragua you are thinking of surfing or which waves you want to be close to.
+Let’s look at some of the best surf camps in Nicaragua now.

 The Beach House in San Juan del Sur is one of the most highly-rated places to stay in Nicaragua, and one of its main selling points is the fact that it has amazing seafood on offer.
 It’s a picture perfect seafront resort, equally great for families or solo surfers, and at $47 a night it’s also an incredibly affordable place to stay too.
-If you want something cheap, cheerful, and with a great atmosphere, then you need look no further than The Beach House.
+If you want something cheap, cheerful, and with a great atmosphere whilst surfing Nicaragua, then you need to look no further than The Beach House.

-Selina Maderas is a jungle hotel located around a 20 minute drive away from San Juan del Sur.
+Selina Maderas is a jungle hotel located around a 20-minute drive away from San Juan del Sur.
 You’ve got bedroom views of beautiful Pacific coastal hills, sea-washed beaches, and monkeys hanging in the trees.
-It’s the kind of place you’ll want to return to again and again – and they’re known for pampering you pretty well, too.
+It’s the kind of place you’ll want to return to again and again when surfing Nicaragua – and they’re known for pampering you pretty well, too.
 Glamping tents at Selina Maderas start from just $22 a night.

-And for those looking for a more luxury stay in Nicaragua, make sure you check out Malibu Popoyo.
+And for those looking for a more luxury stay whilst surfing Nicaragua, make sure you check out Malibu Popoyo.
 This all-inclusive surf hotel offers it’s guests everything from morning yoga sessions to unlimited 4×4 transport to the local surf spots.
 You can check in here from $246 a night.

 Surfboard Hire In Nicaragua

 If you are not going to bring your own board, and will instead be needing to hire one, then the good news is that Nicaragua has plenty of options for you on that front.
-Because it is such a well-known surfing country, finding a surfboard to hire is pretty straightforward and simple, and what’s more it’s not going to cost you all that much either.
+Because it is such a well-known surfing country, finding a surfboard to hire is pretty straightforward and simple, and what’s more, it’s not going to cost you all that much either.
 In general, hiring a surfboard in Nicaragua is going to cost around $10-$20 a day, depending on the board and where you get it from.
-I’m sure you’ll agree that this is pretty affordable, and it’s just another great reason to think about visiting Nicaragua as a surf location.
+I’m sure you’ll agree that this is pretty affordable, and it’s just another great reason to think about surfing Nicaragua.

 What’s more, many of the surf shops in Nicaragua are pretty laid back and relaxed when it comes to pricing, and you are often going to be able to negotiate the price down a little if you want to.
 Remember that if you rent the board for a longer, extended period of time, you’ll probably get it a lot cheaper too.
 If you bring your own board, you’ll have to pay extra on baggage fees, so it’s about working out what is likely to be the best in your case.